alan-turing-institute/TuringDataStories/README.md

 ### Get in touch

 We currently have a slack channel: #Covid19devteam

-We virtually meet on Wensdays afternoons and work toguether.
+We virtually meet on Wednesday afternoons to work collaboratively.

 ## Contributors ✨